Before we answer the basic question posed by this article, we will determine what it means for Christians to be godly servants.

 In light of the aforementioned characteristics that Christians should demonstrate, it is reasonable to conclude that Christians should be godly servants.
 But, what does it mean to be a godly servant?

-First, let’s define godly.
+First, we will define the term godly.
 For purposes of this article, the term godly means “devoted to God” or “devout,” as defined by Webster’s Dictionary.
 Therefore, a godly servant will seek to honor God and bring glory to Him.

 But, what is the basis for believing that Christians should be godly servants?
 The following are several reasons: